jina-ai/jina/docs/how-to/kubernetes.md

 - [Azure Kubernetes Service](https://azure.microsoft.com/en-us/services/kubernetes-service)
 - [Digital Ocean](https://www.digitalocean.com/products/kubernetes/)

-And you need to install Linkerd in your K8s cluster.
-To use Linkerd, [install the Linkerd CLI](https://linkerd.io/2.11/getting-started/).
-After that, [install its control plane](https://linkerd.io/2.11/getting-started/) in your cluster.
+You need to install Linkerd in your K8s cluster.
+To use Linkerd, [install the Linkerd CLI](https://linkerd.io/2.11/getting-started/) and [its control plane](https://linkerd.io/2.11/getting-started/) in your cluster.
 This automatically sets up and manages the service mesh proxies when you deploy the Flow.

 To understand why you need to install a service mesh like Linkerd refer to this  {ref}`section <service-mesh-k8s>`